USYVL/Volleyball_Dictionary/README.md

 This application allows the client app to get, post and delete terms from the server application through an api.
 This application uses HTML5, CSS3, jQuery, JavaScript and NodeJS.

 ###Installation:
-After installing NodeJS, this application also requires the following dependencies which can be installed using the package manager, 'npm' that comes with NodeJS.
+This application requires the installation of NodeJS.
+The program can then be run with the following npm commands. 'npm' is the package manager that comes with NodeJS.

-###Instruction
+###Instructions
 ```shell
 npm install
 npm start